underthehai/tp/docs/DeveloperGuide.md

 - `EditTravelPlanCommand`

 `EditCommand` accounts for duplicated objects.

-`Activity` and `Friend` contain duplicates when two instances have the same name.
+`Activity` contain duplicates when two instances have the same name.

+`Friend` contain duplicates when two instances have the same passport number.

-`Accommodation` contains duplicates when two instances have the same name, startDate and endDate `TravelPlan` contains duplicates when two instances have the same name and same startDate or endDate When the editing of an object results in a duplicated edited object within travelplan list or travelplan object list, an error will be thrown.
+`Accommodation` contains duplicates when two instances have the same name, startDate and endDate

+`TravelPlan` contains duplicates when two instances have the same name When the editing of an object results in a duplicated edited object within travelplan list or travelplan object list, an error will be thrown.

 Given below is the class diagram showing relevant classes involved